If you want to park in a garage or lot near Boston's Fenway Park for an affordable rate, prepare yourself for some serious challenges:

 1. Reserve Parking in Advance

-You can purchase reserved parking in three ways:
+You can purchase reserved parking in two ways:

-• Use an online parking app such as SpotHero.
+• Use an online parking app.
 Enter "Fenway Park" for location so that the game schedule pops up.
 Select your game or concert date, and you'll see a map showing you available parking garages and lots, and the cost for each.
 You may pay less (if the app owner has negotiated a discount) or more than drive-up rates.
 Choose the one you want, enter payment info, and you're done.

 Fenway Parking Tip: Parking at garages and lots several blocks or more from Fenway Park can save you money and also be faster to exit after the game when traffic gridlocks.